Moment problems related to intrinsic characterizations of the moment functionals: An alternative intrinsic characterization of moment functionals in the compact case

 Let $M=|m_a|+|M_a|$.
 Because the functions $x\mapsto L((M-a)x)$ and $x\mapsto L((M+a)x)$ are positive semidefinite the function $x\mapsto L((M^ 2-a^ 2)x)$ is positive semidefinite as a consequence of the equality

-Hence, \cite{DA2}, theorem 1.4 yields the result from the theorem. \end{proof} \begin{remark}This theorem can be obtained also from \cite {DA3},Theorem 2.1. \end{remark} \begin{theorem} Let $A$ be an unital commutative $\mathbb R$-algebra.
-Let $L: A\to\mathbb R $ be a positive semidefinite functional on $A$.
-Then, there exists a unique representing Radon measure $\nu_L$ for $L$ with compact support if and only if
+Hence, \cite{DA2}, theorem 1.4 yields the result from the theorem. \end{proof} \begin{remark}This theorem can be obtained also from \cite {DA3},Theorem 2.1.
+A particular case when $0\le d_a\le D_a$ is in \cite{DA4},Theorem 3. \end{remark} \begin{theorem} Let $A$ be an unital commutative $\mathbb R$-algebra.
+Let $L: A\to\mathbb R $ be a positive semidefinite functional on $A$ with $L(1)=1$.
+Then, there exists a unique representing Radon measure $\mu_L$ for $L$ with compact support if and only if

 and